Uripok

 Uripok (Meitei pronunciation:/ū-rī-pōk/) is a census town in Imphal West district in the Indian state of Manipur.

 Cult of Laikhurembi

-In Uripok, there is a temple of Goddess Laikhurembi.
-A carnival like atmosphere subdues the sacred traditional ritualistic ceremonies during the festival of Lai Haraoba.
-Among the noisy possession of the festive events, the maibis (priestesses) dance in the gentle melodies produced by pena.
-When the music stopped, the maibis became possessed by the spirits.
-Then, they delivered oracles.
-The audiences listen very attentively to their words.
+In Uripok, there is a temple devoted to the goddess Laikhurembi.
+A carnival-like atmosphere subdues the sacred traditional ritualistic ceremonies during the festival of Lai Haraoba.
+The maibis (priestesses) dance to the melodies produced by pena.
+When the music stops, the maibis become possessed by the spirits, delivering oracles.
+The audience listens attentively to their words.